tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/loop.md

 Kotlin
 :   @@snip [LoopExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LoopExample.kts) { #waitFor }

-## loopAsync

-**With default loop interval**
+## loopAsync - With default loop interval

 `loopAsync` DSL allows you to start loop asynchronously in the background which means rest of the code written after `loopAsync` will be executed concurrently.
 `loopAsync` will be terminated when `stopWhen` condition written inside loop becomes true.

 You can use this DSL when you want to iteratively perform some actions in the background.